 Sherrie spearheaded legislation that changed the State's archaic marriage law.
 After only three months in office, she realized there was a problem when a fourteen-year-old was brought from Texas to marry a fifty-six-year-old man.
 She immediately asked for a legislative bill to be sponsored to update the existing law.
 The law was changed so a fourteen or fifteen-year-old was required to interview with a juvenile court judge to determine if they were voluntarily entering into the marriage.
 Prior to the adoption of the new State Law, Utah was one of only three states in the Nation that allowed a child to marry with the consent of only one parent.
 Often, older men were coming to Utah to marry young girls and take advantage of Utah's lenient law.
 Under the stricter law, the number of fourteen and fifteen-year-old teens marrying immediately decreased by two thirds.
 Finally, the law was changed again, now prohibiting fourteen-year-olds from marrying in Utah and mandating that a juvenile court judge give permission before a fifteen-year-old can marry.

 In 2014, Sherrie asked to have legislation sponsored to better protect the information in voter records.
 As a result, Senator Karen Mayne sponsored SB 36 and it was passed into law helping to protect a voter’s birth date and allowing a voter to request their registration record classified as private.
-In 2018, Swensen again asked Senator Karen Mayne to carry legislation to add more protection for voter information.
-As a result, SB 74 was passed, and a checkbox is now offered on the voter registration form, allowing an option for a voter to make their record private.
+In 2020, Sherrie asked Senator Jani Iwamoto to sponsor legislation to protect voter’s signatures on documents in the Election Division.
+As a result, SB 47 was passed so signatures on election-related documents cannot be copied.

 In 2000, Sherrie received the League of Women Voters Community Service Award for her efforts to increase voter participation.
 In 2010 she was honored as the recipient of the Eleanor Roosevelt Award.
 In 2015, she was awarded Murray High School Outstanding Alumnus of the Year for her post-graduation achievements, bringing credit to her school and her community and attaining high stature in her chosen field.